2018–19 UEFA Nations League D: Format

-League D consisted of the lowest 16 UEFA members ranked from 40–55, who were split into four groups of four.
+League D consisted of the lowest 16 UEFA members ranked from 40 to 55, who were split into four groups of four.
 The top two teams of each group, as well as the best ranked third-place team, were promoted to the 2020–21 UEFA Nations League C.

 In addition, League D was allocated one of the four remaining UEFA Euro 2020 places.
 Four teams from League D which had not already qualified for the European Championship finals competed in the play-offs for each division, which were played in October and November 2020.
 The play-off berths were first allocated to the group winners, and if any of the group winners had already qualified for the European Championship finals, then to the next best ranked team of the division, etc. If there were fewer than four teams in League D which had not already qualified for the European Championship finals, and League D had no group winner available, the best team in the overall ranking would be selected.
 The play-offs consisted of two "one-off" semi-finals (best-ranked team vs. fourth best-ranked team and second best-ranked team vs. third best-ranked team, played at home of higher-ranked teams) and one "one-off" final between the two semi-final winners (venue drawn in advance between semi-final 1 and 2).